• Undergraduate

 Students will simulate the role of a digital marketer; they will plan campaigns using a mix of creative approaches suitable for the contemporary music industry.
 Completing this module will equip students with vital digital content creation and marketing skills applicable to the current creative marketing environment.

-• Research Methods for Performance
+• Research Methods for Music Management

 • Understanding Music Publishing